bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 linktitle: Image module
 description: Retrieve, preprocess and render all kinds of images
 date: 2023-10-11T15:57:57+02:00
+resources:
+  - src: alvin-lenin-gy0IAx6KXSg-unsplash.jpg
+    name: featured
+    params:
+      alt: long pier leading to a house in the sea
 categories: [module]
 tags: [image]
 draft: true
 ---

-Hugo includes many powerful image processing methods.
+Hugo includes many powerful methods for the image processing pipeline.
 This module offers theme developers and their users a way to apply them consistently.
 {.p-first}
 <!--more-->

-The module processes many parameters which allow to control all stages of Hugo’s imaging pipeline.
-The possible values of these parameters need to be configured by template developers.
+The module can process many parameters to control all stages of Hugo’s imaging pipeline.
+The possible values for some of these parameters need to be configured by template developers.
 Given a proper configuration the module offers their users very versatile render hooks to retrieve (or create) all kinds of images, preprocess them, and apply all configured layout classes.

+Theme developers can also use the partials for the different processing steps to assemble their own layout elements.

 ## Retrieving images